MicrosoftDocs/architecture-center/docs/hybrid/arc-sql-managed-instance-dr-content.md

 - Deploy, on one site, a highly available Azure Arc-enabled SQL managed instance that's resilient to failure.
 - Deploy an Azure Arc-enabled SQL managed instance in a primary and a DR site to recover from complete site downtime.
-- Deploy a resilient data back end for your mission-critical applications that reside on your hybrid or multicloud infrastructure.
+- Deploy a resilient data back end for mission-critical applications that reside on your hybrid or multicloud infrastructure.

 ## Recommendations